GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action

 Market consensus was still "underappreciating" the risk of inflation staying higher longer, and "dangerously second-guessing" the Fed in terms of rate cuts in the second half of next year, ING said.

-The MSCI all country stock index .MIWD00000PUS was down 0.16%, the benchmark having lost about 18% so far this year, wiping out all gains chalked up in 2021.
+The MSCI all country stock index .MIWD00000PUS was virtually flat on the day, still down 18% so far this year, wiping out all gains chalked up in 2021.

 CENTRAL BANK WATCH

-Economists expect the Federal Reserve on Wednesday, and the European Central Bank and Bank of England on Thursday to all raise rates by 50 basis points, still a slowing down from the 75 basis point hikes seen in recent meetings.
+Economists expect the Federal Reserve on Wednesday, and the European Central Bank and Bank of England on Thursday, to all raise rates by 50 basis points - slowing down from the 75 basis point hikes seen in recent meetings.

 Patrick Spencer, vice chair of equities at Baird investment bank, said central banks will start taking a less aggressive stance this week, though Tuesday's CPI data will be critical.